- Learn

 Digital transformation

 Digital transformation is the process of evolving your capability to experiment, explore, and exploit new opportunities made available by advancements in digital technology.
-Many companies have started their digital transformation agendas, usually focusing on helping them adopt digital practices, processes, technologies, cultures, and business models.
-These programmes are typically driven by the aspiration to enable your company to increase efficiencies and profit by digitising its existing business.
-And also to identify new opportunities for growth and competitive advantage through digitalisation.
+Many companies have started their digital transformation agendas, focusing on helping them adopt digital practices, processes, technologies, cultures, and business models.
+These programmes are typically driven by the aspiration to enable your company to increase efficiencies and profit by digitising its existing business and to identify new opportunities for growth and competitive advantage through digitalisation.

 Every industry strives to take the digital route for an enhanced customer experience.
 For example, apps for entry approvals, bill payments, and maintenance requests facilitate appointments, track reports, and digitally maintain patients' health indices.
 Today, every business strives to add value to its potential and existing customers, where digital technologies are essential.

-Digital transformation truly makes a difference in the customer experience.
-For companies to truly champion the future of work, every aspect of every company, from strategy and processes to its building blocks and its workforce, should be ready to embrace this transformation.
+Digital transformation truly improves the customer experience.
+For companies to champion the future of work, every aspect of the company, from strategy and processes to its building blocks and workforce, should be ready to embrace this transformation.

 Netflix could be seen as a company that has undergone a digital transformation.
 The company started in the 1990s as a video rental service that mailed DVDs to customers.
 Today, customers have no physical interactions with the company; their offering is entirely digital, and their company structure and working methods have changed to reflect the new business model.